lifehackerhansol/DSXulu/README.md

 This will simply launch `BOOT.NDS` homebrew on the root of the NAND.
 Only homebrew files are supported (not that the DS-Xtreme really supports any games anyway.)

+If `BOOT.NDS` is not found, it will fall back to a built in file browser.

 ### Flashing instructions

 1. Download [dsxTool](https://github.com/ApacheThunder/dsxTool)